nix-community/nixvim/templates/experimental-flake-parts/README.md

 ## Configurations and packages

-Your nixvim configuration is created using `evalNixvim`.
+Your Nixvim configuration is created using `evalNixvim`.
 This is outputted as the `nixvimConfigurations.<system>.default` flake output.

 You can access your configuration's package outputs `<configuration>.config.build.package`.